Séamus Henchy

-Séamus Anthony Henchy (6 December 1917 – 5 April 2009) was an Irish judge, barrister and academic who served as judge of the Supreme Court of Ireland between 1972 and 1988.
+Séamus Anthony Henchy (6 December 1917 – 5 April 2009) was an Irish judge, barrister, and academic who served as a Judge of the Supreme Court of Ireland between 1972 and 1988 and a Judge of the High Court from 1962 to 1972.
 Many of Henchy's judgments are considered to be influential in the development of Irish constitutional law.

 Born in County Clare, he studied law and Celtic studies in Galway and Dublin, obtaining a PhD in Celtic studies in 1943.
 He practiced as a barrister and was appointed to the High Court in 1962.
 He presided over the Arms Trial in 1970.
 He was elevated to the Supreme Court in 1972, where he was noted for his opinions in McGee v.
 The Attorney General, Cahill v.
 Sutton, Norris v.
 Attorney General and Crotty v.
 An Taoiseach.
 He died in 2009.

 Early life

-Henchy was born in 1917 to shopkeepers Patrick and Margaret in Corofin, County Clare as one of seven children.
+Henchy was born in 1917 to shopkeepers Patrick and Margaret in Corofin, County Clare, as one of seven children.
 He attended primary school in Corofin and for secondary school wen to St Mary's College, Galway.

-His university education began at University College Galway, where he obtained a BA in Celtic studies.
-He then concurrently studied for a MA in Galway, an LL.B. at University College Dublin and to become a barrister at the King's Inns.
+His university education began at University College Galway, where he obtained a BA in Celtic Studies.
+He then concurrently studied for a MA in Galway, and later a LL.B. at University College Dublin and to become a barrister at the King's Inns.
 He completed a PhD at UCD in 1943, supervised by D. A. Binchy, on the law of fosterage.
 Using his Irish name, Séamus Ó hInnse and as part of the Dublin Institute for Advanced Studies, he published Miscellaneous Irish annals in 1947.

 Legal career

 He was called to the bar in 1943 and primarily practiced in the West of Ireland.
 He became a senior counsel in 1959.
-His practice involved civil cases and prosecutions on behalf of the State.
+His practice involved civil cases and prosecutions on behalf of the state.

-Alongside his legal practice, he was appointed a part-time professor of law at University College Dublin in Roman law, jurisprudence and legal history.
+Alongside his legal practice, he was appointed a part-time professor of law at University College Dublin, specialising in Roman law, jurisprudence, and legal history.
 He published on "The Communist Theory of Law" in Studies in 1957 and was the first Irish academic published in the Modern Law Review.
-He also wrote about the role of Visitor and the National University of Ireland.
+He also wrote about the role of the Visitor and the National University of Ireland.

+Judicial career

-High Court judge
+High Court

 His judicial career began in 1962 upon his appointment to the High Court.
 He presided over many personal injuries cases and heard at first instance as part of a panel of three judges the case of State (Nicolaou) v.
 An Bord Uchtála.
 He was the judge in the second trial related to the Arms Crisis in 1970, where Charles Haughey and Neil Blaney stood accused of conspiracy to import arms.
 The trial required him to have 24-hour Garda protection.

-In 1965 he was the chairperson of a commission, joined by Felix Ermacora and Peter Papadatos, convened by the International Commission of Jurists to investigate allegations of racism in the public service of Guyana.
+In 1965, he was the chairperson of a commission, joined by Felix Ermacora and Peter Papadatos, convened by the International Commission of Jurists to investigate allegations of racism in the public service of Guyana.
 They concluded that racial discrimination had occurred.
 He also chaired the Mental Illness Commission.